ndgeniebla/phaser-mkdocs/docs/set-4.md

 # Creating Our First Game Objects and Player Characters

 ## Prerequisites
-- You have configured your game instance of phaser
+- You have configured your game instance of Phaser

 ## Overview
 In this section, we will cover how to preload assets, create game objects, assign them sprites,